fabianvf/zengen/README.md

 - ...

 Ensure to customize the manifests, particularly the environment variables and persistent volume claims, to match your environment before deploying.

+### Configuration

+ZenGen can be configured via environment variables, defined in [server/settings.py](https://github.com/fabianvf/zengen/blob/main/server/settings.py).
+Here are the key variables:

+- `DATABASE_URL`: The URL of the database to connect to.
+- `OPENAI_API_KEY`: Your OpenAI API key for GPT 4 and DALL-E 3.